All the Thai Food at Trader Joe's, Reviewed

 Admittedly, I love Trader Joe’s as much as the next person.
 Their unexpected cheddar and cookie butter variations have captured my heart, but as a Thai American, shopping for their Thai food gave me pause.
 Is it actually possible to condense the flavors of red curry and yellow curry into a simple simmer sauce?
 What is an egg roll stuffed with sticky rice and mangos like?
 Would this be anything like the food I grew up eating and loving?
 And what exactly are Thai gyozas (because Thai people don’t make gyozas)?

 Mini Thai Tea Mochi

 These Thai tea mochi balls are everything I’ve ever wanted!
 For those who have never had the pleasure of sipping on the nectar that is Thai tea, it’s a strongly brewed and sweet ceylon tea stirred with condensed milk, evaporated milk, and occasionally half-and-half.
 Are they a super traditional representation of Thai cuisine?
 Of course not.
 Are they delicious?
 Yes!
-In addition to the fact that these chewy, yet creamy, mochis are an indulgent treat that also happen to be vegan.
+These chewy, yet creamy, mochis are an indulgent treat that also happen to be vegan.
 The coconut milk adds richness and the chewy mochi that envelop the ice cream are perfectly sticky and fun to pop into your mouth.
-Praise Trader Joe’s for these beautiful, ready-to-eat desserts that are also a really good bargain -- one pack comes with 15 of these delicious, bite-sized sweets.
+Praise Trader Joe’s for these beautiful, ready-to-eat desserts that are also a really good bargain—one pack comes with 15 of these delicious, bite-sized sweets.

 Spicy Thai Shrimp Fried Rice